What is the difference between a Honeynut squash and a Butternut squash? Learn why you might want to consider the sweet Honeynut for your next recipe.

 🍴 How to Cook Them

 Whatever Butternut can do, a Honeynut can do as well.
+You can substitute butternut squash for honeynut squash or honeynut squash for butternut squash.

 You can cut it into cubes and sauté it up until brown.
 But the best way I think is roasting.
 You can just cut them in half and roast them in a hot oven.
 Since they are smaller they cook a lot quicker.
 If you are feeding a larger group, just cook several of them, they will stick cook faster.